CD32 (Kickstart versions 40.56, 40.58, 40.60)

 Dearest Cathy,

-The day we met was the begining of
+The day we met was the beginning of

 the happiest time of my life.
 It is